keylime/enhancements/README.md

 Once the feature is delivered (the "Release Signoff Checklist" is completed) and all pull requests are merged, with a planned and agreed release (TODO) then the 'complete' label can be applied.

+## I want to raise an issue around the enhancements process

+Sure, go ahead.
+Please use `[Admin]` in the subject field of the issue and ensure it will then be tagged as `house-keeping`.